scaleflex/magento-cloudimage-responsive/README.md

 ### Configuration

-You need to complete the requirements first.

-Then, once the module is installed on your Magento, you will be able to enter the API token into the CloudImage Responsive module.
+Once the steps listed above are completed enter your Cloudimage token into the CloudImage Responsive module configuration the Magento admin interface:

-To enter the API token, open a browser and log in to the admin section of the Magento server.
-Navigate to:

 ```
 Stores > Configuration > CloudImage By Scaleflex > CloudImage Responsive